Kalan-Lab/codoff/README.md

  codoff -s NZ_JALXLO020000001.1 -a 341425 -b 388343 -g Sw_LK413/LK413.fna -p example_plot.svg
 ```

-Here, we also requested the `-p` argument to generate a plot of the simulated distribution of cosine distances for regions of similar size to the focal region and the actual cosine distance for the focal distance (blue vertical line):
+Here, we also requested the `-p` argument to generate a plot of the simulated distribution of cosine distances for regions of similar size to the focal region and the actual cosine distance for the focal region/cluster (blue vertical line):

 ![figure](https://raw.githubusercontent.com/Kalan-Lab/codoff/main/codoff_actual_empirical_pvalue_image.svg)